mattermost-community/focalboard/website/site/content/guide/user/_index.md

 ![image](./by%20status%20properties.png)

 6. You can likewise change the **Group By**, **Filter**, and **Sort** settings of the view.
-7. In general, all changes you make are saved immediately.
+7. In general, all changes you make are saved immediately and are visible to all other users.

 ## Renaming Boards